weiju/popovich68k/README.md

 ## Description

 This projects is emulates a classic Motorola 68k CPU based system.
-It is an excercice in Rust
+It is an excercise in Rust

+# Architecture

+This emulator is emulated as a CPU module that works on top of an AddressSpace structure